mohliyet/ton_projects/Class01.md

 A question that arises from this history is whether money originated from the practice of barter or from the concept of ledgers and credit.

 A ledger is basically a way to record economic activity or social relationships or financial relationships. -->

+## Ledgers
+Ledgers serve as the primary records of accounts, documenting various economic activities and financial relationships, such as debt.
+They are crucial tools in accounting and finance, providing a structured and chronological record of transactions.

+There are several types of ledgers.
+Transaction ledgers record individual transactions, while balance ledgers maintain the overall balance of an account.
+General ledgers contain all the financial information of a business, while sub-ledgers provide detailed information about a specific aspect of the business.
+Single-entry ledgers record transactions as either an incoming or outgoing amount, while double-entry ledgers record transactions twice, as both a debit and a credit.

+Good ledgers possess certain characteristics.
+They are immutable and consistent, ensuring that once data is recorded, it cannot be altered.
+They are timestamped, providing a chronological record of transactions.
+They clearly indicate ownership of assets and are accurate, reducing the possibility of errors.
+They provide a description of each transaction, making it easy to understand the nature of each entry.
+Lastly, they are comprehensive, capturing all necessary information about each transaction.

+Payment systems use ledgers as a method to record and amend changes for money transactions.
+This includes information related to deposits and negotiable orders such as timestamps, signatures, payee and payer details in the form of account numbers, and the transaction amount.

+Historically, ledgers have played a role in early forms of money.
+For instance, tally sticks in England were used as a form of ledger, with notches cut into them to record transactions.
+Similarly, Rai Stones in Yap served as a form of ledger, with the oral history of each stone serving as a record of transactions.